%pip install -q validmind

 Metrics: A subset of tests that do not have thresholds.
 In the context of this notebook, metrics and tests can be thought of as interchangeable concepts.

 Custom metrics: Custom metrics are functions that you define to evaluate your model or dataset.
-These functions can be registered with ValidMind to be used in the platform.
+These functions can be registered via the ValidMind Library to be used with the ValidMind Platform.

 - model: A single model that has been initialized in ValidMind with